 Maintaining Balance Between Remote Proctored Testing and Physical Testing

 After assessing the advantages and challenges of conducting NEET in a remote proctored mode, it can be concluded that both remote proctored and physical mode of the exam has their pros and cons.
-Hence, NTA may consider curving out a balanced path.
+Hence, NTA may consider carving out a balanced path.
 Some such solutions are as follows:

 Conduct the test in both modes: In case NTA decides to conduct NEET 2021 in both physical as well as remote proctored mode so that candidates can opt for their preferred mode.
 In this way, NTA will also be able to divide the resources accordingly, without having to put extra effort into a single mode of testing.